 This Fund had a financial benchmark that was used for portfolio construction but did not incorporate any sustainable criteria and was not selected for the purpose of attaining these characteristics.
-This financial benchmark was used as a comparator for Fund performance and as a comparison for the Fund's binding commitments
+This financial benchmark was used as a comparator for both Fund performance and the Fund's binding commitments.